On Deck Climate Tech Fellowship (ODCT)

 The fellowship builds a space for fellows to explore ideas, meet collaborators, and start, grow, or support companies in the climate tech space.
 Through ODF, On Deck has already launched 330+ companies that have raised over $250m.
 We are focusing on climate to create serendipity for truly innovative and scalable climate tech businesses.

 Many great entrepreneurs and technologists want to help solve the paramount problem of our times, but they often don't know where to start or who to talk to.
 And many climate tech experts want to build companies alongside entrepreneurial talent.
 But right now, their communities are generally siloed with little overlap.
 This fellowship bridges that gap.

-ODCT will bring together 150 startup and climate experts and help them navigate the complex regulatory, funding and technical landscapes through a community of incredible peers.
+ODCT brings together ~150 startup and climate experts and helps them navigate the complex regulatory, funding and technical landscapes through a community of incredible peers.
 Ultimately, the fellowship's goal is to accelerate the speed at which talented people can contribute to the climate tech space through community, content, and structure you’ll need for the next 70+ years of climate innovation.

 As a participant, you get access to:

 - A 10-week program & curriculum, including live and recorded programming, breakout sessions and mastermind groups.